Category Archives: Faculty/Staff

 Please review the following information prior to setting up MFA:

-You will only be prompted every 90 days to verify your identity.
+In most cases, you will only be prompted every 90 days to verify your identity.
+Students living on campus will be prompted at least once every 7 days.
 This will occur for each device.
 For instance, if you use the Outlook app on your phone, you will need to approve access.
 If you then access your email through a browser, you will again be prompted to approve access.
-There may be certain situations where you might be prompted sooner than 90 days.
+There are other situations that will trigger a new authentication request. .
 Please review the FAQs for more information.

 MFA will only work with certain email apps on mobile devices.
 The following apps support modern authentication: